malteschaefer1/pci/README.md

 ## Workflow walkthrough

 1. **Step 1 – Product parameters**: enter `Fu`, `Cu`, `Cr`, and the lifetime/use intensity pairs (`L`, `Ld`, `I`, `Id`).
 These drive the use factor \(X = \frac{I \cdot L}{Id \cdot Ld}\) (Eq.
 8).
 2. **Step 2 – BoM & input factors**: either download the CSV templates or work directly in the Manual table.
 Columns map to the component inputs defined in Section 3.2.
+Prefer CSV mode?
+Use the templates or upload the case-study files from `/examples` (`bom_case_study.csv`, `input_factors_case_study.csv`) to reproduce the paper’s dataset.
 3. **Step 3 – Calculation**: validates the grid and runs all equations from Appendix A, exposing per-component warnings (e.g., when CCI gets clamped to zero).
 4. **Step 4 – Visualizations**: displays two bar charts (CCI and CII by component) using Chart.js.
 5. **Step 5 – Export**: download your BoM, factor table, or the enriched results (CCI, CII, LFI, V/W/R flows).